jeryldev/patingin/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Tests](https://img.shields.io/badge/tests-130%20tests-brightgreen.svg)](#testing)

-> **Patingin** (Tagalog: "can I look?") - A lightning-fast, git-aware code review assistant for anti-pattern detection and automated fixes.
+> **Patingin** (Tagalog: "can I look?") - A lightning-fast, git-aware code review assistant for anti-pattern detection and interactive fixes.

 ## 🎯 What is Patingin?

 Patingin is a **git-aware code review tool** that analyzes only your changes (not entire codebases) to catch anti-patterns and suggest fixes.
-It integrates with **Claude Code** for intelligent automated fixes, making code reviews faster and more consistent.
+It integrates with **Claude Code** for intelligent interactive fixes, making code reviews faster and more consistent.

 ### Core Philosophy
 - **Analyze only what changed** - Focus on git diff, not entire projects
 - **Show exactly where problems are** - Line-by-line violations with context
-- **Fix what can be fixed** - AI-powered automatic corrections
+- **Fix what can be fixed** - AI-powered interactive corrections
 - **Works with any workflow** - No assumptions about branching strategy

 ## 🚀 Quick Start